 Café Direct briefed us to design and build a promotional unit for their coffee shops, showcasing their company ethos around recycling and the environment.

-Our design team created wheelchair-friendly access at the side opening of the 20ft container, and re-purposed wooden pallets to create the cupboards.
-The container comes fitted with electricity and lighting (made from ceramic coffee cups), water, and has been professionally painted with the company branding.
+Our design team created wheelchair-friendly access at the side opening of the 20ft modular building, and re-purposed wooden pallets to create the cupboards.
+It comes fitted with electricity and lighting (made from ceramic coffee cups), water, and has been professionally painted with the company branding.

 Beech House Pub Outdoor Bar